 As previously stated, all the information we need is on LinkedIn.

-And if you want to test Sales Navigator out, they have a cool free trial.
+And if you want to test Sales Navigator out for a deeper search, they have a cool free trial.

 This is where you can dig deeper into top LinkedIn prospecting techniques.